 It was very easy having a publisher and editorial team.
 You also kind of know it’s going to be bought initially, as publishers have access to retail outlets.

 My publishers initially created press releases and them out to all the major publications.

-What was the impact to your business of publishing the book, and the publicity you secured for the book?
+What was the impact on your business of publishing the book, and the publicity you secured for the book?